dy/xhtm/README.md

 [![NPM](https://nodei.co/npm/xhtm.png?mini=true)](https://nodei.co/npm/xhtm/)

-`xhtm` is by default compatible with `htm` and can be used as drop-in replacement.
+`xhtm` is by default fully compatible with `htm` and can be used as drop-in replacement.

 ```js
 import htm from 'xhtm'